Businesses rely on customers to pay the bills, pay employee salary, and to make a profit.

 5. Process Improvement Teams

-That includes internal customers who have a direct impact on the external customer experience.
+This focus should include internal customers who have a direct impact on the external customer experience.